quanpham0805/cs246e-notes/Notes/problem_19.md

 };
 ```

-What's available in C:
+Fallback to what's available to us in C:

-**unions**
+**unions**:
 ```C
 union Media {Song s; Movie m};
 Media nowPlaying;
 ```

-Nice but you don't know what it might be exactly.
+- Nice but you don't know what it might be exactly, you would need to store a member field, not so ideal

 **void\***
 ```C
 void *nowPlaying;
 ```

-Even worse, can point to anything
+- Even worse, can point to anything

-These are not type safe.
+These are **not type-safe**.

-Items in a heterogeneous collection usually have something in common, ex.
-Provide a common interface.
+Items in a heterogeneous collection will **usually** have something in common, ex. provide a common interface.

-Can be viewed as different kinds of a more general "thing".
+Can be viewed as different "kinds" of a more general "thing".
+So have a vector of "thing", or a field of type "thing".

-We'll use the standard CS 246 example.
+We'll use the standard CS 246 example because it's good:

 ```C++
 class Book {    // Superclass or Base class